State GOP lawmakers propose flurry of voting restrictions to placate Trump supporters, spurring fears of a backlash

 But Dennis, who is Black, said she sees a more nefarious purpose to the proposal, which would upend Souls to the Polls, a long-standing tradition in Black communities to vote right after church on the Sunday before election.

 “There is such pride in being able to dress up in your Sunday best and cast your ballot with your family and your community,” Dennis said.
-As a working, single mother, Dennis said, she also believes that the proposal would eliminate options for voters juggling complicated schedules.
+As a working single mother, Dennis said, she also believes that the proposal would eliminate options for voters juggling complicated schedules.

 According to the Brennan Center for Justice, a civil rights think tank, lawmakers in 33 states have crafted more than 165 bills to restrict voting so far this year — more than four times the number in last year’s legislative sessions.
-The group attributed the surge to “a rash of baseless and racist allegations of voter fraud” but accused lawmakers of a “backlash to historic voter turnout” last year.
+The group attributed the surge to “a rash of baseless and racist allegations of voter fraud” and accused lawmakers of a “backlash to historic voter turnout” last year.

 Arizona leads the nation in restrictive proposals, followed by Pennsylvania and Georgia, the group said.
-Proposals include eliminating no-excuses absentee voting, which Americans across the country embraced during the pandemic, as well as requiring voters to request mail ballots every year and blocking election administrators from sending a ballot application without a request from the voter.
+Those proposals include eliminating no-excuses absentee voting, which Americans across the country embraced during the pandemic, as well as requiring voters to request mail ballots every year and blocking election administrators from sending a ballot application without a request from the voter.

 The Brennan Center noted that many states are also contemplating a record number of new voter protections.

 Some Republicans have made clear that they don’t think enacting voting restrictions is smart politics.
 In Georgia, House Speaker David Ralston and the Senate’s presiding officer, Lt.
-Gov. Geoff Duncan, have both announced that they will not support legislation that curtails eligibility to vote by mail, as some lawmakers there and in other states have proposed to do.
+Gov. Geoff Duncan, have both announced that they will not support legislation that curtails eligibility to vote by mail, as some lawmakers there and in other states have proposed.

 Duncan also stripped committee chairmanships from two Republican senators who had signaled plans to propose steep restrictions — an effort, several GOP officials said, to prevent such legislation from making it to the Senate floor.